CCoakley6/CSPB3308Group5/SQL_MD.md

 ---

-### 2. PlayerRosters
+## Table 2: PlayerRosters

-**Table Description:** Each record of the table refers to a player in a game session.
-This table will be updated when a new player joins a game session.
+**Table Description:** When a user enters a room id and provides a player name to join a game, it will be added to this table, along with the associated room id.
+This will be used to distringuish which user is in what player slot, and will be associated to the Players field in the ActiveSessions table.
+A game's player names are visible in a game session.

 **Fields:**

 - `RoomID`: Short code representing game session.
 This will be created by the web application.
-This is the primary key.
+This is the primary key to associate a particular session in the `ActiveSessions` table.
 - `Player1`: Name of the first player in the game session.
 This field cannot be null.
 - `Player2`: Name of the second player in the game session.
 This field can be null if there are less than two players.
 - `Player3`: Name of the third player in the game session.
 This field can be null if there are less than three players.